What is an electronic drum set

-As a musician, we recommend you to download this app from our friends at soundsmarket where you will find a huge market of second hand instruments.
-We recommend you to visit our page dedicated to percussion instruments.
+We recommend you download this app from our friends at soundsmarket, where you will find a huge market of second hand instruments.
+We also recommend you visit our page dedicated to percussion instruments.
 There you will find in-depth reviews of many instruments, such as acoustic drums, hang, flamenco cajones, metronomes, güiro and much more.

 Technical Characteristics of Electronic Drums

 |Millenium MPS-150 E-Drum||High||Normal||18.2kg||Five hoof pads, three cymbal pads, two pedals|

 |Behringer XD80USB E-Drum Set||Good||Normal||16 kg||Five shell pads, three cymbal pads, two pedals|

 |Alesis Nitro Mesh Kit||Very Good||Good||13.kg||Five shell pads, three cymbals pads, two pedals|

 |Millenium MPS-850 E-Drum||Excellent||Good||24.5 kg||Ten: one snare drum, two toms, two goliaths, and four cymbals|

 |Alesis DM10 MKII Pro Kit||Excellent||Good||30 kg||Ten: one snare drum, two toms, two goliaths and four cymbals|

 |Roland TD-25K V-Drum Set||Highest||Maximum||26 kg||snare, toms 1 and 2, grenadier, bass drum, hi-hat, crash, ride|